-- the Unit Value of the Capital Guaranteed Fund on 31 March will not be less than the Unit Value of the Capital Guaranteed Fund on 31 March in the preceding year; - where the Capital Guaranteed Fund is terminated, the Unit Value of the Capital Guaranteed Fund on the date the Capital Guaranteed Fund is terminated will not be less than the Unit Value of the Capital Guaranteed Fund on the immediately preceding 31 March, in each case calculated in accordance with the Trust Deed.
+- the Unit Value of the Capital Guaranteed Fund on 31 March will not be less than the Unit Value of the Capital Guaranteed Fund on 31 March the year before; - where the Capital Guaranteed Fund is terminated, the Unit Value of the Capital Guaranteed Fund on the date the Capital Guaranteed Fund is terminated will not be less than the Unit Value of the Capital Guaranteed Fund on 31 March the year before, in each case calculated in accordance with the Trust Deed.

-If a member invests in the Capital Guaranteed Fund on or after 1 April at a Unit Value greater than the Unit Value of the Capital Guaranteed Fund on the preceding 31 March, the additional amount of the increase in the Unit Value since 31 March is not protected by the guarantee.
+If a member invests in the Capital Guaranteed Fund on or after 1 April at a Unit Value greater than the Unit Value of the Capital Guaranteed Fund on 31 March the year before, the additional amount of the increase in the Unit Value since 31 March is not protected by the guarantee.